Customization

 must be Gimp.RunMode.NONINTERACTIVE

 and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).
+The exception is the inputs

 The plug-in-batch-export-layers-quick